 The ISO may periodically evaluate the Transmission Shortage Cost to determine whether it is necessary to modify the Transmission Shortage Cost to avoid future operational or reliability problems.
 The ISO will consult with its Market Monitoring Unit after it conducts this evaluation.
 If the ISO determines that it is necessary to modify the Transmission Shortage Cost in order to avoid future operational or reliability problems the resolution of which would otherwise require recurring operator intervention outside normal market scheduling procedures, in order to avoid among other reliability issues, a violation of NERC Interconnection Reliability Operating Limits or System Operating Limits, it may temporarily modify it for a period of up to ninety days, provided however the NYISO shall file such change with the Commission pursuant to Section 205 of the Federal Power Act within 45 days of such modification.
 If circumstances reasonably allow, the ISO will consult with its Market Monitoring Unit, the Business Issues Committee, the Commission, and the PSC before implementing any such modification.
 In all circumstances, the ISO will consult with those entities as soon as reasonably possible after implementing a temporary modification and shall explain the reasons for the change.

-The responsibilities of the Market Monitoring Unit that are addressed in the above section of Attachment B to the Services Tariff are also addressed in Section 30.4.6.5.1 of the Market Monitoring Plan.
+The responsibilities of the ISO and the Market Monitoring Unit in evaluating and modifying the Transmission Shortage Cost, as necessary are addressed in Attachment O, Section 30.4.6.8.1 of this Market Services Tariff (“Market Monitoring Plan”).

 17.1.5 Zonal LBMP Calculation Method

-The computation described above is at the bus level.
+The computation described in Section 17.1.1 of this Attachment B is at the bus level.
 An eleven (11) zone model will be used for the LBMP billing related to Loads.
 The LBMP for a zone will be a Load weighted average of the Load bus LBMPs in the zone.
-The Load weights which will sum to unity will be predetermined by the ISO.
+The Load weights which will sum to unity will be calculated from the load bus MW distribution.
 Each component of the LBMP for a zone will be calculated as a Load weighted average of the Load bus LBMP components in the zone.
 The LBMP for a zone j can be written as:

 = R + +